 Taking care of elderly parents is very difficult so I encourage the adult children of aging parents to ask for family support as well as asking for assistance from friends, your church, etc.

 When you do receive help, be grateful, make them feel appreciated.
 Truth is, most people want to help – they just don’t know how.
 And you may not know how either, at first, so I recommend you break down all the tasks that you do for your elderly parent(s) as if they are a long list of chores.

 Delegate some of these chores to whomever is willing to help you.

 It can be as simple as that – but you have to ask.

-If you are reluctant to talk to siblings or family members about this, we have some great tips to help you in our article, How To Talk To Siblings About Aging Parents – A Step By Step Guide.
+If you are reluctant to talk to siblings or family members about helping with your senior care duties, we have some great tips to help you in our article, How To Talk To Siblings About Aging Parents – A Step By Step Guide.

 Staying home is, of course, more desirable for many aging adults but it’s important to acknowledge whether it’s the most practical and/or safe thing to do.

 A long term care facility may not be something that your parent(s) want to do but it may be the most logical solution.
 But also know that there are many other different types of senior living communities now and those should be reviewed and discussed.